 Zero Waste Lifestyle: Reusable Packaging

-Believe it or not, it’s also possible to maintain a zero waste lifestyle when grocery shopping.
-Those who want to keep their errands waste-free should keep the following in mind: Reusable instead of disposable and glass instead of plastic.
-Milk, yoghurt and cream, for example, are available in reusable glass bottles in almost all larger supermarkets.
+Believe it or not, it’s also possible to maintain a zero-waste lifestyle when grocery shopping.
+Remember this to keep your errands waste-free: choose reusable instead of disposable and glass instead of plastic.
+For example, milk, yogurt and cream are available in reusable glass bottles in almost all supermarkets.

-At some fresh produce counters in the supermarket, you can have sausage, cheese, antipasti or spreads packed in the tin you brought along – without any packaging waste.
-Have a hunt around your neighborhood for stores that support the zero waste movement.
+At some fresh produce counters in the supermarket and farmers’ markets, you can have sausage, cheese, antipasti or spreads packed in the tin you brought along — without any packaging waste.
+Hunt around your neighborhood for stores that support the zero-waste movement.

 Flea Markets, Secondhand Shops and Community Exchange

-You can easily find unpackaged furniture such as cupboards, tables and household items such as dinnerware and cooking utensils at your local flea market, secondhand shop or in your classified ads.
+You can easily find unpackaged furniture like tables and dressers and household items like dinnerware and cooking utensils at your local flea market, secondhand shop or in local Facebook groups.

-Then there’s clothes.
-Fast fashion has us in its grips when it comes to buying clothes.
-The fashion industry has convinced us that forever updating our wardrobe is necessary, or even better: normal.
-And once we’re done with one season’s collection, we don’t think twice about tossing that old t-shirt or top.
+Now, we have to think about clothes.
+Fast fashion has many of us in its grips.
+The fashion industry has convinced us that forever updating our wardrobe is necessary, or even better — normal.
+And once we’re done with one season’s collection, we don’t think twice about tossing it.

-Here’s a solution: Create your own minimalist wardrobe and say goodbye to those closet-clearing searches for the perfect outfit in the morning.
-Thrift stores are a great place to start this leg of your journey towards a zero waste lifestyle.
-You’ll find the best new additions to your minimalist wardrobe at the lowest prices possible and ensure nothing new had to be produced in revamping the selection in your minimalist closet.
+Here’s a solution: Create your own minimalist wardrobe and say goodbye to closet-clearing searches for the perfect outfit every morning.
+Thrift stores are a great place to start this leg of your journey to go no waste.
+You’ll find the best new additions to your minimalist wardrobe at the lowest prices possible and ensure nothing new was produced to revamp your minimalist closet’s selection.

 Zero Waste Lifestyle Tips: Do It Yourself

-In the case of household essentials such as personal hygiene items, staying waste-free can be quite the challenge.
-It’s is often extremely difficult to find shampoos, soaps, detergents and cleaning agents without plastic or paper packaging.
-But when there’s a will to lead a zero waste lifestyle, there’s always a way.
+For household essentials like personal hygiene items, staying waste-free can be challenging; however, it’s getting easier as more people become environmentally savvy.
+That said, it’s often difficult to find shampoos, soaps, detergents and cleaning agents without plastic or paper packaging.
+But when there’s a will to lead a low-waste life, there’s always a way.

-When it comes to living a lifestyle of zero waste: Everything that you can’t buy without packaging, you produce yourself.
+When you live a zero-waste lifestyle, everything that you can’t buy without packaging, you produce yourself.
 Toothpaste, for example, can be made from baking soda, stevia, or medicinal clay.
-You can also easily make your own homemade shampoo or natural body wash and spare yourself the questionable ingredients and plastic packaging.
+You can also easily create your own homemade shampoo or natural body wash and spare yourself the questionable ingredients and plastic packaging.

-Here’s are some of Utopia’s own personal hygiene, health and beauty DIYs to keep you on track towards a zero waste lifestyle:
+Here are some of Utopia’s hygiene, health and beauty DIYs to keep you on track and help you reach low- or no-waste life:

 - Homemade Conditioner: Three All-Natural Recipes